joffrey-bion/chrome-devtools-kotlin/README.md

 >
 > Because of this, there might be some missing domains on some session types at some point in time that require
 > manual adjustment.
-> If this is the case, use the `unsafe()` method on the session object to get full access to all domains
+> If this is the case, use the `ChromePageSession.unsafe()` method on the session object to get full access to all domains
 > (also, please open an issue so I can fix the missing domain).

 ## Usage